rss2025-9/final_challenge2025/README.md

 Obstacles: Various defenses have been scattered throughout the fortress to block your path.
 Plan your path carefully so you don't get stuck in them.

-The maximum penalty you can recieve for detections is 30 points.
+The maximum penalty you can recieve for detections is 3 points.

 The `manual_assist` is the number of maneuvers (counted individually for turning a corner, stopping before a light, resetting a car, etc.) that required manual teleop intervention.
-10 points will be docked for each assist.
+1 point will be docked for each assist.

 The formula for calculating score and penalty values may change for fairness (penalties may be decreased in severity for a clearly functioning solution, for example).\